 - Category: Main

-Broccoli casserole made better with roasted broccoli, cheddar cheese, creamy quinoa and irresistible, garlicky whole grain bread crumbs.
-This healthy casserole tastes amazing!
+Broccoli casserole made better with roasted fresh broccoli, cheddar cheese, creamy quinoa and irresistible, garlicky whole grain bread crumbs.
+This healthy casserole is easy to make and tastes amazing!
 Recipe yields 6 to 8 servings.

 - 2 cups vegetable broth or water